26-27 OCT 2018

 Group ticket reservations at firstname.lastname@example.org

-In India, as in other countries, where women are continually exposed to the danger of male violence, the only advice given to girls is to “be careful,” to not provoke.
-Victims of violence are often blamed for provocative behavior, while no man is held accountable.
-How does it feel to try to shake free of taboos and speak openly about your body and your identity as a woman when in many patriarchal cultures the female body is itself an enormous taboo?
+In a country where women are continually exposed to the danger of male violence, the only advice given to girls is to “be careful,” to not provoke.
+The victims of violence are often blamed for being provocative, while no man is held accountable, despite the powerful feminist movement that has grown up to try and find modes of resistance through art and social action.
+How does it feel to try to shake free of taboos and speak openly about your body and your identity as a woman in a country where the female body is itself an enormous taboo?
 Or to be weighted down by an injustice you can’t express in a society that orders you to keep quiet and hide in order to survive?
 How can art bring about social change?

 creditsConcept and performed by: Mallika Taneja